Lifetime Achievement Award

 Lifetime Achievement Awardee 2018: Colm O’Morain

-Professor Colm O’Morain was Consultant Gastroenterologist and Professor of Medicine at the Faculty of Health Sciences in Trinity College Dublin and the Adelaide & Meath National Children’s Hospital in Tallaght Dublin.
+Professor Colm O’Morain was Consultant Gastroenterologist and Professor of Medicine at the Faculty of Health Sciences in Trinity College Dublin and Tallaght University Hospital in Dublin.
 As Dean of the Faculty and during his academic career, he has been a key opinion leader in three major fields of gastroenterology.

 He was one of the first to establish that eradication of H. pylori could cure peptic ulcers permanently and was integrated worldwide in all aspects of H.pylori research and treatment.
 He lead a laboratory based research programme focusing on fish oils, vitamins and the role of nutrition, as well as the role of heparin in the treatment of IBD.
 He was instrumental in advocating for colorectal cancer screening on a national as well as on a pan-European level.